LiUSemWeb/HeFQUIN-DMKG2023-Experiments/README.md

 docker build --no-cache -t chengsijin817/ldfserver-main-hdt .
 docker push chengsijin817/ldfserver-main-hdt
 ```
-Note: image names should be the same as in ldfservertemplate-hdt.yaml file
+Note: '[chengsijin817/ldfserver-init-hdt](https://hub.docker.com/r/chengsijin817/ldfserver-init-hdt)' and '[chengsijin817/ldfserver-main-hdt](https://hub.docker.com/r/chengsijin817/ldfserver-main-hdt)' are image names, which can be renamed but should be the same as specified in ldfservertemplate-hdt.yaml file.

 - brTPF server:
 ```